Living with Heart Failure and Managing Advanced HF

 - Overcoming barriers to shared decision-making

-Be sure to visit our , where you can connect with an encouraging group of people online and share insights with others like you.
+Visit our , where you can connect online with an encouraging group of people and share insights with others like you.